 9. You can rent sleeping bags & walking poles

 If you are planning on doing any of the treks which involve days of camping, you will need sleeping bags and/or walking poles.
 Either bring these yourself, buy them in Cusco or rent them from your guide.
 You will however need to organise this before your trek.
 One tip from me – take a pole!
 You’ll be walking for around 6 hours a day for up to 5 consecutive days.
 The undulating landscape is particularly harsh on your knees and there will definitely come a time where you would be thankful for a bit of support and balance.
 Make sure it is lightweight, fitted with a rubber tip to protect the ground and has a good water resistant grip.

 10. You can only take small backpacks into the national park

-As part of the new entry regulations, the National Park have also limited the size of backpacks you are allowed to have upon entering the site.
+As part of the new entry regulations to preserve the landscape, the National Park have also limited the size of backpacks you are allowed to have upon entering the site.
 If your bag is bigger than 40 x 35 x 20 cm, security will not let you in with it.
-If your bag is too big, you will have the option to keep all bags and hiking gear in storage for a fee while you enter to explore the grounds and take that all important Machu Picchu photo.
+If your bag is too big, you will have the option to store everything at the entrance gate for a fee while you explore the grounds and take that all important Machu Picchu photo.
 You will also not be allowed to bring in any food or drink (other than water), tobacco or vaping products.